Yiju1213/gelsight_mini-on-franka_emika/README.md

 ## Usage
 - The ready-to-use URDF files are in folder `description/urdf/`:
   - The `hand_origin.urdf` is **auto-generated** through `description/xacro/cv2urdf.py` and represents the original franka_panda.
-  - The `hand_gemini.urdf` and `hand_gemini_ros.urdf` is **manual-adjusted** to replace original finger to adapter finger and add gelsight mini.
+  - The `hand_gsmini_tacto.urdf` and `hand_gsmini_ros.urdf` is **manual-adjusted** to replace original finger to adapter finger and add gelsight mini.
 The difference between them is path reference approach for different env.
-    - For usage **inside rviz or ros-related env**, please refer to `hand_gemini_ros.urdf` and replace `package://urdf_rviz_display` in the URDF to your customized package name!
+    - For usage **inside rviz or ros-related env**, please refer to `hand_gsmini_ros.urdf` and replace `package://urdf_rviz_display` in the URDF to your customized package name!
-    - For usage **outside ros-related env**, please refer to `hand_gemini.urdf`, which use relative path as file reference.
+    - For usage **inside tacto-related or pybullet-related env**, please refer to `hand_gsmini_tacto.urdf`, which use relative path as file reference, and add a dummyLink/dummyJoint for safely interact with collision.
 - `gsmini_panda_hand.py` is used for controlling `gsmini_panda_hand` in pybullet environment, which is intergrated to TACTO ENV for tactile sensing.

 ## TODO
 - [x] Adjust to adapt in RVIZ ENV
-- [x] Adjust to adapt in TACTO ENV
+- [x] Adjust to adapt in TACTO/PyBullet ENV
+- [ ] Refine the gsmini_panda_hand controller file `gsmini_panda_hand.py` for total control.